yohanaoka/KDDI-Localization-2022/README.md

     ```
     import numpy as np

-    image_list = np.load("tokyo-localization-2022/render/image_name.npy")
+    image_list = np.load("tokyo-localization-2022/render/remdered_image_list.npy")
-    RTmat = np.load("tokyo-localization-2022/render/RT_matrix.npy")
+    RTmat = np.load("tokyo-localization-2022/render/rendered_image_RT_matrix.npy")
     RTmat_686037330000 = RTmat[image_list=="index_686037330000.png"])
     ```

-### position and rotaion of the rendered images
+### The cooridnate of the rendered images (position and rotaion)

-The position and rotation of the rendered images in the 3D map are contained in camera_position.npy and camera_rotation.npy, respectively.
+The position and rotation of the rendered images in the 3D map are contained in rendered_image_position.npy and rendered_image_rotation.npy, respectively.
 The position data is the x,y,z coordinates in the 3D mesh model.
 The rotation data is the Euler angle in the x-, y-, and z-axes in the 3D mesh model.

 ### Camera poses of rendered images

-The camera poses of rendered images are contained in RT_matrix.npy.
+The camera poses of rendered images are contained in rendered_image_RT_matrix.npy.
 They are the position and rotation in 3D mesh model.
 They are contained in the form of a 3✕4 RT matrix, in the order of the rendered image list.

 ## 3D mesh model